cbeer/fedora_akubra_mappers/README.md

 ## TODO
 Because the FOXML-serialized data is stored in `object.xml`, when an object is deleted, the directory structure is preserved.
-Ideally, Fedora would clean up empty directory trees.
+Ideally, Fedora could clean up empty directory trees.

+Object and Datastream stores are configured independently.
+It might be possible to unify the pairtree configuration.